AkashM0ndal/Data_Warehouse_ETL_Project_/README.md

 ## **⚙️ ETL Logic (Stored Procedures + CTEs)**

-This project uses Stored Procedures to orchestrate ETL and CTEs to prepare consistent transformations.
+This project uses Stored Procedures to orchestrate ETL and CTEs to prepare consistent transformations and VIEWs for retrive only the for data privacy.

 ## Example Transformation Procedure
 ####